Jagan-18/Docker_End-To_End_Notes/Day04/README.md

 - **WORKDIR**: Sets the working directory inside the image where subsequent commands will be run from.

 ---
-# How to pass build parameters in Dockerfiles?"
+# How to pass build parameters in Dockerfiles.?

 - **Build parameters or build arguments** are values that can be passed at build time in a Dockerfile.
 - These are useful for passing custom values or settings (like versions or configuration options) that can influence the Docker image being built."